stella-emu/stella/stella/README-GP2X.txt

 --------
 Changes:
 --------
+>From 2.3
+* All menus are now available through the Options button in the Launcher.
+* Pause function has been removed, pressing a menu button serves the same function.
+* Vertical Centering during gameplay is now implemented.
 >From 2.2-rv1
 * Moved away from using joymouse emulation, which was frustrating many users, to a more effective GUI button control scheme.